 Select your microphone from the Recording tab and click Set default to make it the default voice recording device.
 This should resolve the mic enabled problem.

 You can enable or disable the Show Disabled Devices and Disconnected Devices options in the contextual menu by right-clicking on the blank space in the Recording tab icon.
 You will see the microphone and be able to set it to default input by following the steps.

 Make Sure Apps Have Access To The Microphone

-Your microphone may not be detected after you update Windows 10.
-You will need to grant your apps permission for it to work.
+Your USB microphone may not be detected after you update Windows 10.
+You will need to grant your app permission for it to work.

-Select Start, then select Settings > Privacy > Mikrophone.
+Select Start, then select Settings > Privacy > Microphone.
 Next, select Change and then enable Allow apps to access your mic.

-After you have granted access to the microphone, select which Microsoft Store apps may access the features.
-Next, ensure that the switch under Allow desktop apps access your microphone is turned on.
+After you have granted the app access to the USB microphone, select which Microsoft Store default apps may access the features.
+Next, ensure that the switch under Allow desktop apps access your microphone is enabled.

 The Microphone Volume Is Too Low Or Does Not Appear To Be Working At All

-- You must ensure that your headset or microphone is properly connected to your computer.
+- You must ensure that your headset or microphone is properly connected to your input computer.

 - Place the microphone correctly.